Kalteew/AltCurrencyTracker/README.md

 No slash commands or additional configuration are required.

 ## Saved Variables
-The addon stores its data in the `MyCurrenciesDB` saved variable.
+The addon stores its data in the `AltCurrencyTrackerDB` saved variable.
 If you wish to reset the stored data, you can delete this entry from your `WTF` folder while the game is closed.

 ## License
 This project is released under the MIT License.